gumtreeuk/technical-assignment-be/README.md

 Some insights into what we'll be looking for (and what we will not):

 - Feel free to use any dependency management and build tools eg maven or gradle
+- Please do not use database, we are more interested in your Java skills than your SQL skills
 - Feel free to commit as often as you'd like.
 The more commits the better!
 Please commit at least once within the first hour
 - It's better to complete 1 task than to start 3
 - Feel free to use any java libraries you feel appropriate